zephyrproject-rtos/gsoc-2022-thrift/README.md

 ### Build & Run the Hello Server Sample App

+This only works in Linux, for now.

-Run the hello_server sample application with:
+Run the `hello_server` sample application with:
 ```shell
 cd ${WS}/thrift-for-zephyr
 source zephyr-env.sh